-You need to customize this sdp_master_config.ini file.
-It contains lots of comments as to how to set the various configuration values, and is described more fully in Appendix A.
+You need to customize this $sdp_master_config.ini$ file.
+It contains lots of comments as to how to set the various configuration values.

 Review the contents of template_configure_new_server.bat file which defines the recommended default configurable values for any server, and make any desired changes.
 This file will be parsed and used to create instance specific configuration files.